 - The prime minister also paid tributes to Rani Lakshmibai, the Jhansi queen who had died fighting the British forces, saying she has a special place in the history of India and her bravery will not be forgotten by generations.

 - The prime minister is travelling to Jhansi on Friday to launch development projects and also to hand over indigenous defence equipment to the three military chiefs.

 - PM Modi on paid tributes to former prime minister Indira Gandhi on her birth anniversary.

-After this decision, the opposition’s in an obvious way, by not only congratulating the farmers who all have participated in the protest but have also portrayed it was their effort and pressure that led the Modi government to step down and repeal the farm laws.
+After this decision, the opposition in an obvious way, not only congratulated the farmers who all participated in the protest but also portrayed it as their effort and pressure that led the Modi government to step down and repeal the farm laws.